ADVANCE YOUR SKILLS TO SERVE AND WORK WITH PEOPLE OF INTERNATIONAL CULTURAL BACKGROUNDS

 - International employers and employees who seek orientation to and understanding of American culture and business practices.

-For more information about our Global Competency Training programs, please contact Elizabeth Coerdt, Manager of Global Education, at email@example.com or (216) 255-9002.
+For more information about Global Competency Training, please contact Elizabeth Coerdt, Manager of Global Education, at firstname.lastname@example.org or (216) 255-9002.